gannonprudhomme/CSCE-482-KNOW-backend/README.md

 3. `pipenv install`

-4. `python manage.py know/runserver`
+4. `pipenv shell`

+5. `python know/manage.py runserver`

-5. You can now navigate to localhost:8000/ and see the server running!
+6. You can now navigate to localhost:8000/ and see the server running!

 ## Setup